microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

  GET {{fhirurl}}/Patient?_id=123
 ```

 This query returns a `Bundle` containing the `Patient` Resource instance with the given `id`.
-The `Bundle` Resource in FHIR supports [paging](https://hl7.org/fhir/bundle.html#notes) and many other methods for managing search results.
+The `Bundle` Resource in FHIR supports [paging](https://hl7.org/fhir/bundle.html#notes) and many other methods of managing search results.

 **Response (excerpt):**
 ```sh